duke-soft/gpt-console-app/README.md

   You will also need to add your valid OpenAI API key as a system environment variable named `OPENAI_API_KEY`.

   Use `dotnet build` to compile the project.
 The executable will be under `bin\Debug\SimpleGPTInterface.exe`.

-  Feel free to rename the file and add it to your system path so you can easily call it from the command line, kinda like this:
+  You can rename the executable to something simple like `gpt.exe` and move it, along with `Newtonsoft.Json.dll`, to a more memorable location.
+You can then add that location to your `PATH` / `Path` system environment variable to call it from the command line, kinda like this:

   `gpt whats 4 times 12?`.
 No "quotes" needed.